beautifulruby/supermail/README.md

 ### Launch the user's email client

-Supermail clases can be used to generate `mailto:` links.
+Supermail clases can be used to generate `mailto:` links with Rails helpers.

 ```erb
 <%= link_to Support::OrderEmail.new(